-The Tioga County Children's Advocacy Center is working to become a soft place to land after the storm of child abuse subsides.
-The CAC is working to provide victim advocacy services and is working toward achieving membership in the National Children's Alliance.
+The Tioga County Children's Advocacy Center will work to become a soft place to land after the storm of child abuse subsides.
+The CAC will provide victim advocacy services and is working toward achieving membership in the National Children's Alliance.

 When police or child protective services believe a child is being abused or has been abused, the child is brought to a Children's Advocacy Center (CAC) by a caregiver or other safe adult.
 The CAC provides a safe, child-focused environment for child victims to tell their stories once to a trained interviewer who knows the right questions to ask in a way that does not retraumatize them.